CAPTIONING SAYS IT ALL – CAPTION UNIVERSALLY! CCAC ADVOCATES LOCALLY, NATIONALLY, AND INTERNATIONALLY

-CCAC – What It Is, Programs, and Why You Want to Join Now - Captioning is the Language of the World – Captioning is Communication Access
+CCAC – What it is, our Programs, and Why You Want to Join Now - Captioning is the Language of the World – Captioning is Communication Access

 September 2013: “My hat’s off to you CCAC for all the work and effort you put into advocacy for inclusion with captioning and CART!
 Thanks again.”

-The Collaborative for Communication Access via Captioning (CCAC) is the only group nationally and internationally with a sole focus on advocacy for captioning inclusion.
+The Collaborative for Communication Access via Captioning (CCAC) is the only official 501(c)(3) non-profit organization nationally and internationally with a sole focus on advocacy for captioning inclusion, and all volunteers.
 Equal communication access is the goal.
 Captioning speaks to us!

-CCAC is a large membership non-profit organization with the following programs to educate, advocate, and raise awareness about vital needs for captioning among mega-millions.
+CCAC is a large community with the following programs to educate, advocate, and raise awareness about vital needs for captioning among mega-millions.
 Captioning is our (receptive) language if hearing is missing or low.
 Captioning is the world’s language for translations and world communications, with hearing or not.
 Captioning benefits others also for different reasons that have nothing to do with hearing loss.
 Captioning sends the message!

-3. CCAC offers a non-profit clearinghouse to find the Captioner or CART provider you need for yourself or your organization.
+3. CCAC offers a non-profit service to help anyone or any group learn more about captioning and find the Captioner or CART provider needed.
 CaptionMatch.com makes it easy for anyone to learn more about asking for and obtaining communication access, across the USA, and in other countries also.
 Providers reply to requests, and you, the user, are able to find one that fits your needs and budget.
 It is not a captioning company.
 It is a way for consumers and providers to support the CCAC organization as well as find a captioning provider at the best budget available.

 4. CCAC does original research exploring the benefits of captioning, why people need captioning and more, published online and in journals.

 5. CCAC supports and mentors new individual advocates regularly about how to ask for and find needed captioning, how to open conversations with others, and how to continue to reach the goal of captioning inclusion.

 6. CCAC joins in collaborations with other long-established and newer groups (e.g. about hearing loss, deafness, education, languages, technologies, health care, accessibility and more) to support all campaigns aiming to educate about unmet needs for captioning.